arsh1991/Fat-Cat/Wiki/Aditi's Log.md

 ### Oct.
 5, Thursday
 Continued work on MelonJS "Space Invaders" game.
 ### Oct.
 6, Friday
 Continued work on game, and also designed sample mockups of game UI.
 Sample mockups include the start of the game, where the cat/chosen character has not begun its journey yet, the cat/character eating an "unhealthy" object such as a milkshake and losing speed and health, the cat/character arriving at a "healthy" object such as a salad and gaining speed and health.
 Of course, in future mock-ups, the speed and health values will be more calibrated towards the character and the items eaten.
 Additionally, character and background development will be more visually appealing in future releases -- along with more details and screen shots of specific events in the game.
+Future feedback from the team and other people we show this game in development to will be noted and implemented in other releases.
 ## Week 4
 ### Oct.
 7, Saturday